-“Don’t lecture me,” Saitou snapped, but he was still merely buying time while he considered how to word his explanation for the least potential loss of face.
+“Don’t lecture me,” Saitou snapped, buying time while he considered how to word his explanation for the least potential loss of face.
 “You don’t know the whole story.”

 “And that’s what I’ve brought you here to explain.”
 The chief crossed his arms again.
 He still didn’t seem entirely comfortable, and no wonder.
-Not once had he been forced to have this sort of conversation with Saitou, and doubtless had never expected to.
+Not once in his acquaintance with Saitou had he been forced to carry out this sort of conversation with him, and doubtless had never expected to.

-Not yet entirely sure what he was going to say, Saitou opened his mouth to reply.
+Not yet entirely sure what he could say, Saitou opened his mouth to reply.

-Slamming the boy abruptly against the wall and closing in angrily he snarled, “How many times do I have to tell you–“
+Slamming Sagara abruptly against the wall and closing in angrily he snarled, “How many times do I have to tell you–“

 “You never have time,” Sagara purred.
 “You’d be less grouchy if you cut loose now and then.”